 58. One of the differences in claim construction from the 1953 Act is the construing of claims to a product made by a process or "product-by-process" claims.
-Examples of forms of a product-by-process claim are "a product obtained by the process of claim x" or "product made by the steps of…".
+Examples of forms of a product-by-process claim are "a product obtained by the process of claim x", "a product obtainable by the method of claim x", or "product made by the steps of…".
 Under the 1953 Act if a claim to product was restricted to be "obtained" by a novel process then regardless of whether the product was known or not, the claim was considered to be novel.
 Under the 2013 Act, a claim to the product of a process will only be considered to be novel if there are material differences between the product claimed and what is known in the prior art base, even if it is claimed by being made by a novel process.
 See Kirin-Amgen Inc v Hoechst Marion Roussel Ltd RPC 9.

 59. If the product is novel, and a claim is merely to "a product made by process Y" this form would only be allowable if the product could not be described in any other way, such as by its composition, structure or other testable parameters.